microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 * The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.
 * Private endpoints allow ingress of traffic from your virtual network to an Azure resource securely.

-The detailed architecture diagram below shows the VNet is subdivided into subnets that further segment network resources, allowing more granular control of network traffic and security fules.
+The detailed architecture diagram below shows the VNet is subdivided into subnets that further segment network resources.
+This allows more granular control of network traffic and security rules.
 These subnets contain Private Endpoints, network interfaces that connect privately and securely to Azure Services.
-By using a Private IP address from your VNet, a Private Endpoint brings the service into your VNet, reducing exposure to the public internet.
+By using a Private IP address from your VNet, a Private Endpoint enables secure communications with Azure Services from your VNet, reducing exposure to the public internet.
 This improves network security through:

 1. Network isolation: VNets and Subnets provide a segregated environment where only authorized resources can communicate with each other.
-2. Reduced Attack Surface: Private Endp;oints ensure that Azure services are accessed via the private IP space of you VNet, not over the public internet, which significantly reduces the risk of external attacks.
+2. Reduced Attack Surface: Private Endpoints ensure that Azure services are accessed via the private IP space of your VNet, not over the public network, which significantly reduces the risk of external attacks.
-3. Granular Access Control: NEtowkr SEcurity Groups (NSGs) can be associated with subnets and network interfaces to filter network traffic to and from resources within a VNet.
-This allwos for fune-tuned control over access and security policies.
+3. Granular Access Control: Network Security Groups (NSGs) can be associated with VNets, subnets and network interfaces to filter network traffic to and from resources within a VNet.
+This allows for fine-tuned control over access and security policies.

 The Information Assistant deploys to a resource group within a subscription in your tenant.
-The deployment requires a secure communication channel to complete successfully, as illustrated by the ExpreseRoute or S2S VPN for user access to the Virtual Network (vNet) on the left side of the diagram.
+The deployment requires a secure communication channel to complete successfully, as illustrated by the ExpreseRoute or S2S VPN for user access to the Virtual Network (vNet) on the left side of the diagram below.

 ![Secure mode - Detailed Architecture](../images/secure-deploy-detailed-architecture.png)

 If your enterprise does not have an existing secure communication channel to the Azure cloud, consider setting up a Point-to-Site (P2S) Virtual Private Network (VPN) for demonstration purposes only.
 This will allow you to access the Information Assistant user experience (UX).
-To implement this for demonstration purposes, you’ll need to add a VPN Gateway to the Information Assistant infrastructure by creating a gateway subnet and a VPN Gateway then downloading a VPN client and connecting it to the VIP Gateway to access resources on the virtual network (vNet).
+To implement this for demonstration purposes, you’ll need to add a VPN Gateway to the Information Assistant infrastructure by creating a gateway subnet and a VPN Gateway then downloading a VPN client and connecting it to the VPN Gateway to access resources on the virtual network (vNet).

 More information on [using an Azure VPN Gateway Point-to-Site VPN](https://learn.microsoft.com/en-us/azure/vpn-gateway/work-remotely-support)